What Happens When People Stop GLP-1s — GLP-1 Data Series

 Total receiving continued treatment

-Gasoyan acknowledged that many patients "restart the medication or transition to another obesity treatment, which may explain why they regain less weight than patients in randomized trials."
-The Cleveland Clinic data demonstrates that treatment continuity — medication switching, lifestyle visits, GLP-1 restart — can meaningfully attenuate regain.
-The study did not report weight outcomes separately for the ~45% who received no further treatment, so the regain rate for true discontinuers remains unknown.
-Most employer benefit designs do not currently replicate this level of transitional care, but the data suggests they could benefit from doing so.
+Gasoyan noted in an AJMC interview that many patients "restart the medication or transition to another obesity treatment, which may explain why they regain less weight than patients in randomized trials."
+The study did not report weight outcomes separately for the ~45% who received no further treatment, so the regain rate for patients without continued therapy is not directly reported.
+A companion Gasoyan paper (Obesity, 2025) reported that real-world patients who discontinued early had lost 3.6% of body weight vs. 11.9% in persistent patients — and that more than 80% of patients were receiving sub-therapeutic doses.

 Metabolic parameter rebound

-Metabolic improvements do not all reverse at the same rate.
-Blood pressure reverts fastest, glycemic markers track weight, and lipid/inflammatory improvements show partial durability.
+Metabolic improvements do not all reverse at the same rate after discontinuation.
+Blood pressure and heart rate respond within weeks, glycemic markers track weight regain, and HDL cholesterol / CRP improvements show partial durability.

 Cardiovascular protection and discontinuation

-SELECT established a 20% MACE reduction with continuous semaglutide.
-Observational data now provide initial evidence on what happens to cardiovascular protection after stopping.
+SELECT established a 20% MACE reduction with continuous semaglutide in adults with overweight/obesity and established cardiovascular disease.
+Observational data provide initial evidence on what happens to that protection after stopping.

 −18%